daudix/daudix.one/content/snug-nook/index.md

 - Memeboard
 - Most of my friends
 - No voice channels, that's right, shy folks
+- Time zone roles that no other server has
 - Color roles that every other server also has
 - Duckquill and this website's updates and devlog channels